You must tell HM Revenue and Customs (HMRC) if you are either:

 Complete the ‘residence’ section in your tax return (form SA109 if you’re sending it by post).

 You will be charged a penalty if you do not meet the deadline - it is earlier if you are sending your return by post (31 October).

 What Happens Next

-If you are non-resident, you do not pay UK tax on income or gains you get outside the UK.
-You may be non-resident the day after you leave the UK - this depends on your situation and how ‘split year treatment’ applies to you.
+If you are non-resident (external link), you do not pay UK tax on income or gains you get outside the UK.
+You may be non-resident the day after you leave the UK - this depends on your situation and how ‘split year treatment (external link)’ applies to you.

-You need to let other people know if you are moving or retiring abroad, for example your local council so you stop paying Council Tax.
+You need to let other people know if you are moving or retiring abroad (external link), for example your local council so you stop paying Council Tax.

 If you are Owed a Refund